kgdunn/pid-book/univariate-review/univariate-review.rst

 			\text{mad}\left\{ x_i \right\} = c \cdot \text{median}\left\{ \| x_i - \text{median}\left\{ x_i \right\}  \|  \right\} \qquad\qquad \text{where}\qquad c = 1.4826

-	The constant :math:`c` makes the MAD consistent with the standard deviation when the observations :math:`x` are normally distributed.
-The MAD has a breakdown point of 50%, because like the median, we can replace half the data with outliers before the estimate becomes unbounded.
+	The constant :math:`c` makes the MAD consistent with the standard deviation when the observations :math:`x_i` are normally distributed.
+The MAD has a :index:`breakdown point` of 50%, because like the median, we can replace just under half the data with outliers before the estimate becomes unbounded.

 	.. code-block:: s

 		mad(x)

-	.. index:: robust statistics

 	Enrichment reading: read pages *1 to 8* of "`Tutorial to Robust Statistics <http://dx.doi.org/10.1002/cem.1180050103>`_", PJ Rousseeuw, *Journal of Chemometrics*, **5**, 1-20, 1991.

+.. _univariate_distributions:

 Distributions
 ===============

 For each of the distributions we will:

 #.	show a typical plot of the probability function :math:`p(x)` against the variable's value :math:`x`
-#. learn when to use that distribution with examples
+#.	learn when to use that distribution (we will show some examples)
 #.	know what the parameters of the distribution are

 .. _univariate-binary-distribution: